Zihui-Z/Amazon_Recommendation_System/README.md

 # 🛒 Amazon Recommendation System 🛍

 ## Overview
-The **Amazon Recommendation System** is a web-based application that delivers personalized product recommendations based on user input and product data.
-It integrates product categories, discounts, and pricing trends to enhance the shopping experience.
+The **Amazon Recommendation System** is a web-based application that allows users to easily search for and explore discounted products.
+It leverages product data such as categories, ratings, and discounts, providing an interactive interface for browsing products and visualizing price trends.
+Users can search for specific keywords to find discounted items and analyze price drops through interactive charts.
+Recommendations are generated based on a rating weight metric (combining product ratings and rating counts) and ensuring diversity by selecting unique subcategories.
 The system is built using **Dash**, **Plotly**, and other Python libraries to provide an interactive and user-friendly interface.

 ---